Complex Data Made Clear with Surfer

 |Convert your data to a format where you have three columns of data (X, Y and Z).
 The X column is the day of the calendar year, the Y column is the calendar year, and the Z column is the data variable.|

-Once the data is in the correct format, the time map can be created in Surfer by gridding, also known as interpolating, the data and creating an image map from the gridded data.
+Once the data is in the correct format, the time map can be created in Surfer by gridding, also known as interpolating, the data and creating a color relief from the gridded data.

 Analyses can be greatly improved by incorporating data visualization.
 Depending on the need, traditional 2D and 3D views are satisfactory; however, by creating new ways to visualize both uni-variate and multi-variate data, unique and actionable insights will often be found.
 “The purpose of any graphic is to turn data into information,” states Dr. Koehler, “A well-crafted plot can be incredibly useful in understanding data and properly conveying your point.
 Having the right tool is critical to achieving this goal.”
 Dr. Koehler’s time maps do indeed achieve this goal.
 They convey information by transforming complex temporal data into clear, understandable visual models.